MN53 — Sekha Pāṭipada Sutta - The Trainee's Mode of Progress

 Moreover, Mahānāma, when the noble disciple is accomplished in virtue, this is his conduct; when the noble disciple guards the doors of the sense faculties, this is his conduct; when the noble disciple is moderate in eating, this is his conduct; when the noble disciple is devoted to wakefulness, this is his conduct; when the noble disciple is endowed with the seven good qualities, this is his conduct; when the noble disciple attains at will, without trouble or difficulty, the four jhānas that are the higher mind, a pleasant abiding in this very life, this is his conduct.

-Furthermore, Mahānāma, when the noble disciple recollects his manifold past lives, such as one birth, two births, ..., with their aspects and particulars, this is his knowing; when the noble disciple, with the divine eye, purified and surpassing the human, sees beings passing away and being reborn, inferior and superior, beautiful and ugly, in good destinations and bad destinations, and understands beings according to their actions, this is his knowing; when the noble disciple, through the destruction of the taints, attains the taintless liberation of mind and liberation by wisdom, having realized it for himself with direct knowing, and dwells in it, this is his knowing.
+Furthermore, Mahānāma, when the noble disciple recollects his manifold past lives, such as one birth, two births, ..., with their aspects and particulars, this is his knowing; when the noble disciple, with the divine eye, purified and surpassing the human, sees beings passing away and being reborn, inferior and superior, beautiful and ugly, in good destinations and bad destinations, and knows beings according to their actions, this is his knowing; when the noble disciple, through the destruction of the taints, attains the taintless liberation of mind and liberation by wisdom, having realized it for himself with direct knowing, and dwells in it, this is his knowing.

 This, Mahānāma, is called a noble disciple accomplished in knowing, accomplished in conduct, accomplished in both knowing and conduct.
 This verse, Mahānāma, was spoken by the Brahmā Sanaṅkumāra: The noble one is supreme among people, those who rely on lineage; the one accomplished in knowing and conduct is supreme among gods and humans.
 This verse, Mahānāma, was well-spoken by the Brahmā Sanaṅkumāra, not poorly spoken; it was well-expressed, not poorly expressed; it is beneficial, not unbeneficial, and it is approved by the Blessed One.